jts272/pp2-license-to-quiz/docs/README.md

 ![Variables bug](bugs/bug-feedback-correct-text.png)

-- Solution: Declare vars with `let` keyword inside the block they are used, before they are referenced:
+- Solution: Declare variables with `let` keyword inside the block they are used, before they are referenced:

 ```
 } else {